 What are Grants?

 Grants are a form of financial assistance that do not have to be repaid.
-(For exceptions please see R2T4 Policy)
+For exceptions please see Return of Title IV (R2T4) Federal Funds Policy. (add link after set up)

-The Pell Grant is a federally-funded grant awarded to students with a high financial need and may be combined with other forms of assistance in order to meet a student’s need.
+The Pell Grant is a federally-funded grant awarded to students with high financial need and may be combined with other forms of assistance in order to meet a student’s need.
 Eligibility for the Pell Grant is determined by the Department of Education based on the Expected Family Contribution (EFC).
 It is only awarded to undergraduate students who have not earned a bachelor's or professional degree.
+Students are limited to six full years (12 full-time semesters or 600%) of Pell Grant eligibility during their lifetime.
+If a student attends full time and receives all of the Pell Grant for the year, they will have used 100% of their Pell eligibility for the year.
+Pell amounts will be pro-rated based on part-time enrollment.
+Students who have already used 600% of their Pell Lifetime Eligibility Used (LEU) will no longer be eligible to receive a Pell Grant.
+Students with 500-600% LEU status may have limited Pell eligibility for the current year.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The Supplemental Educational Opportunity Grant is a federally-funded grant available on a limited basis to students who demonstrate high financial need, low EFC, and are Pell Grant recipients.
-Due to the limited amount of funding for the SEOG, a student must apply by the priority processing deadline to receive consideration for the SEOG.
+The Supplemental Educational Opportunity Grant is a federally-funded grant available on a limited basis to students who demonstrate high financial need, low Expected Family Contribution (EFC), and are Pell Grant recipients.
+There is a limited amount of funding for the FSEOG.

-The Wisconsin Higher Education Grant program provides grant assistance to undergraduate Wisconsin residents enrolled at least half-time in degree or certificate programs at University of Wisconsin, Wisconsin Technical College System, or tribal institutions.
+The Wisconsin Grant program provides grant assistance to undergraduate Wisconsin residents enrolled at least half-time in degree or certificate programs at University of Wisconsin, Wisconsin Technical College System, or Tribal institutions.
 Awards are based on financial need.
 Eligibility cannot exceed ten semesters.

 Indian Student Assistance Grant